 More and more adults are deciding to go back to school to earn their degree, and for good reason.
-Higher education is a great way to improve your life and the financial security of your family.
+Higher education is a great way to improve your life and the financial security of your family and everybody deserves a shot at it.
 But which degree is right for you and which has the ability to set you up for a lucrative and rewarding career?

 Teaching degrees are a great option for those looking for a career change.
 There will never be a shortage of students in need of instruction, so obtaining an education degree will provide you with skills that are always in demand.